 Anyway, Mittenwalder Hutte offers you homemade cakes and mouth-watering delicacies – great for refilling your body with energy for the next hike.
-You can eat your meal in the hut’s large sun terrace while observing the awe-inspiring sceneries beside.
+You can eat your meal on the hut’s large sun terrace while observing the awe-inspiring sceneries beside.

 You can get a mountain tour to Mittenwald Hutte from the website of Alpenwelt-Karwendel.
 Alternatively, more information can be found on Mittenwalder Hutte’s official website.
 (The site has no English version.
-However, you can translate using the Google Translate function included to your Google Chrome/web browser)
+However, you can translate using the Google Translate function included in your Google Chrome/web browser)

 Among the huts in Mittenwald, Dammkarhutte is the one to which alpinism is firmly connected.
-In a point, that’s the reason why when we compare it to Mittenwalder Hutte, Dammkarhutte appears much simpler.
+To a point, that’s the reason why when we compare it to Mittenwalder Hutte, Dammkarhutte appears much simpler.
 It was initially made for the first alpinists who needed refuge in the Karwendel mountains back in the day.